The songs of Georges Brassens with English translation

 Te raconter la Terre

-en te bouffant devouring des yeux
+en te bouffant des yeux

 Te parler de ta mère